Small compost bin ideas for dinky gardens

 Composting at home is the most efficient and eco-friendly way of dealing with food and kitchen waste.
 Better yet, composting also creates a rich and non-toxic fertiliser for your plants and flowers.

 If you have a small garden, you might think a compost bin is out of the question, but luckily, there are now plenty of small compost bins on the market to accommodate even the tiniest of outdoor spaces, even balcony gardens.
-In fact, it's even possible to compost indoors thanks to some innovative products!
+In fact, it's even possible to compost indoors in the dinkiest of homes thanks to some innovative products!

 How to make a small compost bin